LudovicoAlt/OrbitalSubtractionGBM/README.md

 Check osv.py version

-If you use my code please kindly use this
+If you use my updated code, kindly it cite as

 ```bibtex
 @misc{DeSantis_OSV,